Kowshik890/PizzaManagementSystem/README.md

 # Pizza Management System Project
 ## This Project is developing using Angular, Spring Boot and PostgreSQL.
 API documentation will be completed using "Swagger".

-### Here is the link of the API Documentation from Swagger.
+### Here is the link of the API Documentation using Swagger.

 ### This Project is segregated into 2 parts.
 One is Admin and another one is Customer.